only-devices/plaid-test-kit/README.md

 - **Identity APIs**: Test both `/identity/get` and `/identity/match` simultaneously.
 View match scores, compare input vs. retrieved data, and see raw API responses.
 - **Auth API**: Test the `/auth/get` endpoint to retrieve account and routing numbers for selected accounts.
 View ACH, routing, and wire routing numbers, as well as account type and subtype.
 - **Balance API**: Test the `/accounts/balance/get` endpoint to retrieve real-time balance information for selected accounts.
 See available, current, and credit limit balances, currency codes, and last updated timestamps.
+- **Webhooks**: Real-time webhook monitoring with filtering, search, statistics, and export capabilities.
+View and analyze webhook events as they arrive.
 - **Account Selection**: For all modules, select specific accounts from connected institutions to test API responses on a per-account basis.
 - **Real-time Results**: All modules display results instantly, including formatted and raw JSON responses for easy debugging.
 - **Copy-to-Clipboard**: Easily copy raw API responses for any test with a single click.